umohpyro/alx-system_engineering-devops/0x19-postmortem/README.md

 *   4:00 PM: After optimizing the queries, the issue persisted.
 The engineer escalated the issue to the database team.
 *   4:15 PM: The database team identified a deadlock between two queries and resolved the issue.
 *   4:30 PM: The application was tested and verified to be functioning properly.
-*   5:00 PM: The incident was declared resolved.
+*   5:00 PM: The incident was declared and marked resolved.

 ### Root Cause and Resolution: